 The numbers which can be divided into two parts evenly are called even numbers whereas odd numbers cannot be divided into equal pairs.

 What are Two Consecutive Odd Numbers?

 Two consecutive odd numbers are those numbers that are odd and have a difference of 2 between them.
-For example 3 and 5, 11 and 13.
+For example 3 and 5, 11 and 13, etc.

 Is 0 an Even or Odd Number?

-0 is an even number as it is an integer multiple of 2.
+0 is an even number as it is a multiple of 2.